 Importantly, provisions purporting to govern the couple’s rights and responsibilities regarding spousal support are effectively superseded by the terms of an Affidavit of Support.
 This is because a prenuptial agreement is a contract between the spouses, whereas an Affidavit of Support is a contract between the citizen spouse and the U.S. government.

 Need Professional Legal Advice?
 Family Law San Diego Is Here to Help

-If you and your spouse have immigration prospects and are considering forming a prenuptial agreement, it is highly recommended that you consult an experienced family law attorney about your legal options.
+If you and your spouse have immigration prospects and are considering forming a prenuptial agreement, it is highly recommended that you consult an experienced attorney about your legal options.
 At Family Law San Diego, our legal team has experience handling various legal matters arising under California family law, including the appropriateness of entering into a prenuptial agreement.